 MELAS is a genetic condition, which means people who have it are born with it.
 But symptoms typically don’t start until later.
 Most people who have MELAS show signs by or before the age of 20.
 But it’s possible for the disease to begin before age 2 and after age 40.

 MELAS has an estimated incidence of 1 in 4,000 people.
-It’s equally common in women and people assigned female at birth (AFAB) and men and people assigned male at birth (AMAB).
-But only women and people AFAB can pass it on to their children.
+It can affect anyone, but only people assigned female at birth (AFAB) can pass it on to their children.

 Because mitochondria are part of all cells, MELAS syndrome can affect any organ or tissue and cause a variety of symptoms.